QuirkyCort/tutorials/courses/110 Pybricks Basics/20 Basic Programs/10 Move and Print.md

 At this point, you might be wondering where did we get the right hand side from.
 Why is it `Motor` and not `motor` or `LegoMotor`?
-The names on the right are **Classes** and we can find the available classes on the [Pybricks documentation site](https://pybricks.com/ev3-micropython/ev3devices.html).
+The names on the right are **Classes** and we can find the available classes on the [Pybricks documentation site for EV3](https://pybricks.com/ev3-micropython/ev3devices.html) and [for Spike Prime](https://docs.pybricks.com/en/stable/).

 ![](images/ev3motor.webp)